Tuesday, October 28, 2008

 I've had other patients tell me this as well.
 And in fact, it's true: Many people with relatively low cholesterol do have heart attacks every year, supporting the somewhat contrarian theory that cholesterol is not the main cause of heart disease.
 Instead, skeptics often point to iron or homocysteine, an amino acid that accumulates in the blood if you eat too much meat and dairy, as chief culprits.
 Although homocysteine and excess iron can contribute to heart disease, large-scale studies have failed to confirm that either one plays a primary role.
 Still, those findings have done little to quell the doubts of the naysayers who maintain that cholesterol does not cause coronary heart disease.

-I have three words in response:
+I have three words in response: Don't believe them.

 Here's why: Virtually every heart attack starts with cholesterol.
 Each occurs because the waxy substance burrows into the heart vessel wall and eventually bursts, much like a pimple, leaving an ulceration of the artery lining that the body tries to heal by forming a blood clot.
 This clot blocks the artery, causing a heart attack.
 In very rare instances, a clot will migrate to the heart from somewhere else, but this is almost unheard of.